-Astigmatism is a condition in which your eye isn’t completely round.
+Astigmatism is a condition in which your eye, especially your cornea or the clear front part of the eyeball, isn’t completely round.

 Astigmatism is fairly easy for an eye doctor to fix with glasses, contacts, or surgery.